francescofarina/HeadedSocialForceModel/docs/index.md

 Both a MATLAB and a Python 3 implementation are available.

 ## Guideline to the Python 3 code
-I suggest to create a python virtual environment through `virtualenv`.
-If you do not have `virtualenv` installed then install it writing in your terminal
+Create a python virtual environment through `virtualenv`.
+If you do not have `virtualenv` installed, install it by writing in your terminal

     pip3 install virtualenv